 #2 House Swapping with a Friend in Coronado Bay, Panama

 My husband, Eddie, and I did a house exchange with a couple who owns a house in Playa Coronado, about 60 minutes from Panama City, Panama.
 We pretty much had the entire place to ourselves since it was the offseason.
-What a nice romantic interlude!
+What a lovely romantic interlude!
 Our penthouse apartment afforded stellar views and amazing outdoor pools.
 We bonded with local restaurant owners while indulging in their yummy cuisine.
 My most treasured memory was watching the ocean and light show from a wicked storm on our expansive balcony.

 #3 Attending our 6th Annual CMA Music Fest in Nashville, TN

-Since Nashville and country music are two of my favorite things, it should come as no surprise that my annual visit to the incredible 4 days and night country music festival is one of the year’s most anticipated events.
+Since Nashville and country music are two of my favorite things, it should come as no surprise that my annual visit to the incredible four days and night country music festival is one of the year’s most anticipated events.
 After six years, I am a pro.
 This year’s highlight was meeting Old Dominion and Jake Owen plus getting to see Chris Stapleton live.
 Though we have been to Nashville at least 70 times, we never tire of Nashville’s tried and true offerings.

 #4 An Impromptu Trip to Providenciales, Turks & Caicos

 Eddie and I were invited on a press trip to Provo, Turks and Caicos, to review two luxury resorts and restaurants.
 Providenciales is home to one of the world’s best and most gorgeous beaches, Grace Bay.
-This is truly a tropical paradise.
+It is truly a tropical paradise.
 Our accommodations were incredible, and the food, utterly delicious.
 Eddie and I had a wonderful time enjoying the hotel’s amenities, fabulous swimming pools, and working on our tan.
 We would do it all over again!

 #5 Visiting Portland, Oregon, a Destination on my Bucket List